Sourdough Pizza Dough

-Sourdough pizza dough is easy to make ahead so pizza night is a snap!
+Sourdough discard pizza dough is easy to make ahead so pizza night is a snap!
 Basically, you already have the sourdough starter, for your bread baking, so you may as well use it for pizza dough, right?
 Before we started making sourdough pizza, we didn’t realize what we were missing.
 The crispy edges, the chewy crust, but mostly, the wonderful sourdough flavor!

 Instead of tossing that discard, lets make pizza dough!
 Since this recipe calls for it to be made ahead, you are gonna wanna plan to make it at least the day before your pizza party!